METRIX IAP

 Assessment

-Story-style hooks misalign with how APEX's buyer processes.
+Story-style hooks misalign with how KOV's buyer processes.
 The buyer responds to confident direct statements — not narratives that build to a point.
 Discontinue testing until core system is built.

 ✕